-In 1917 Lenin set up BG in Russia - a one-party state owning all the economy.
-It provided guaranteed employment, state-paid housing, health-care, education and pensions to all citizens.
-Many everywhere liked the idea.
-BB feared this and tried to destroy BG.
-From 1933 to 1939 world BB supported Hitler who declared he will destroy Russia's BG.
+Actually all major wars in the 20th century - WW1, WW2, the "Cold War", Vietnam War - were waged by BB for profits and power.
+Power crushes freedom.
+In 1917 Lenin created "Big Government" (BG) in Russia - a one-party state owning all the economy.
+It provided full employment, state funded housing, health-care, education and pensions to all citizens.
+It was an alternative to BB.
+That is why BB tried to destroy BG.
+From 1933 to 1939 BB supported Hitler who aimed to destroy Lenin's BG and turn Russia into a German colony.
 BB supported dictators like Mussolini, Franco, Salazar and Pinochet who banned political freedom.
 British and French BB colonized much of the world denying freedom to millions of colonized people.
-Only when the colonized fought for freedom did the colonizers withdraw.
-After WW2 BB waged a "Cold War" (1946-1991) to prevent creation of new BGs.
-US BB overthrew elected governments in Iran (1952), Guatemala (1954), Congo (1961) and Chile (1973) who nationalized part of their economy to benefit all citizens and replaced them by dictators loyal to BB.
-It tried to do so in Cuba and Vietnam - but failed.
-BG leaders - being Marxists expected BB regimes to collapse due to economic crises.
+Only when the colonized fought for their freedom did the colonizers withdraw.
+The "Cold War" (1946-1991) was BB's effort to prevent emergence of new BGs.
+US BB toppled elected governments in Iran (1952), in Guatemala (1954), and in Chile (1973) who nationalized part of their economies to benefit all citizens.
+USA replaced their elected rulers by dictators loyal to BB.
+US tried to do this in Cuba and Vietnam - but failed.
+BG leaders - being Marxists - believed BB economies must cause economic crises and collapse.
 They saw no point in attacking them.
-All BGs banned strikes, free Unions and workers' management of industry and crushed them - in Russia (1921) in Hungary (1956) and in Poland (1982).
-Most BGs dissolved themselves in 1991.
-Most former citizens of BG refuse to resurrect BG.
+Lenin's BG saw independent workers Unions and workers' management of industry as rivals and crushed them - in Russia (1920) in Hungary (1956) and in Poland (1982).
+Lenin's BG dissolved itself in 1991.
+Its citizens refuse to resurrect it.
 Are BB and BG the only ways to run society?
 Not any more.
-Today, by using mobile phones, Internet, and TV, all citizens can vote directly on all policies.
-This can abolish political power - the source of political corruption and oppression.
-Today most citizens mistrust most political parties but see no alternative to rule by representatives.
-They haven't yet realized that electronic communication creates a new alternative of post-parliamentary democracy where all citizens vote directly on policies, not on parties.
-When all citizens can vote directly on all policies political power (the source of political corruption) is abolished.
+Today, by using mobile phones, Internet, and TV, all citizens can debate and vote on all policies.
+This will introduce Political Equality and abolish Political Power - the source of political corruption and oppression.
+Most citizens today mistrust most political parties but vote for them because they see no alternative .They have not yet realized that Electronic Direct Democracy (EDD) is the new alternative to Power Politics.
+Today all citizens can vote directly on policies, not on parties.
+Power Politics necessarily produce corruption oppression, pollution, wars.
+Direct voting by all citizens on all policies abolishes political power.
 Modern society can - and should - be shaped directly by all its citizens.
-This creates political equality and politics without power.
-Post-parliamentary direct-democracy will overcome outdated, senile, rule by representatives (RR).
-It can be set up today.
+Direct Democracy (DD) is based on political equality and is politics without power.
+DD is the modern alternative to the old, outdated RR.
+DD can be implemented today.